krylosov-aa/context-async-sqlalchemy/docs_sources/docs/problem.md

             ...
 ```

-You also have to set up everything yourself.
+You also have to set everything up yourself.
-No ready-made integration solutions are used.
-On the one hand, freedom,
+No ready-made integration solutions are used - which means freedom on one
-on the other hand, a lot of code.
+hand, but a lot of code on the other.

 ### Dependency

-You can use dependency.
-For example, in fatsapi it looks like this:
+You can use a dependency.
+For example, in FastAPI, it looks like this:

 ```python
 async def get_atomic_session():